 The following popup is displayed when creating and modifying the algorithm.

-- When creating an algorithm, lookup values are loaded when the algorithm is created from a text file.
+- When creating an algorithm, lookup values are loaded from a text file you supply when the algorithm is created.
 You need to provide details for Algorithm Properties:

 - Algorithm Name

 - When modifying an algorithm, the Lookup details (description and lookup value) can be modified:

 There are a few considerations:

 - Masked Data Encoded with Non-Standard Code Page

 The pool size (number of rows in the lookup file) affects both the creation time and the load time.
 An estimate is that the increase in load time is 3 : 10 - increase the number of values to load by 3 times and it will take 10 times longer.
 On an average system, it will take 4 min to load 500,000 values.
 Loading 1,500,00 will take 40 min.